AtwoodStewart98/alpha-galactic/README.md

-Practice application to practice more Angular and use Angular 4.0.
+Practice application to practice more React and learn to use Redux.